Royals vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has recorded a base hit in two straight games.
-During his last five outings he is batting .158 with a double, a home run, three walks and an RBI.
+- Ramirez has recorded at least one hit in three straight games.
+During his last five outings he is batting .235 with a double, a home run, four walks and an RBI.

 Ramírez Recent Games